maikeleckelboom/laravel-chunk-upload-service/README.md

 # Laravel Chunk Upload Service

-**Laravel Chunk Upload Service** is a powerful package designed to simplify the process of uploading large files in Laravel applications.
+**Laravel Chunk Upload S
+ervice** is a powerful
+package designed to simplify the process of uploading large files in Laravel applications.
 By breaking down files into smaller, manageable chunks, this service ensures reliable and efficient file transfers, even over unstable network connections.

 ## Key Features